About Us

 The School for Children is an independent demonstration school for Bank Street College and a working model of the College’s approach to teaching and learning.
 Education at the School is experience-based, interdisciplinary, and collaborative.
 The emphasis is on educating the whole child—the entire emotional, social, physical, and intellectual being—while valuing and reinforcing the child’s integrity as a learner, teacher, and classmate.

-The School is divided into Lower (preschool – first grade), Middle (second – fourth grade), and Upper (fifth – eighth grade) Schools to accommodate the different developmental stages and curriculum needs of children.
+The School is divided into Lower (preschool – fourth grade) and Upper (fifth – eighth grade) Schools to accommodate the different developmental stages and curriculum needs of children.
 We offer a rich learning environment for students while providing the College with a setting for teacher training, educational research, and the development of curriculum materials.

 The School is truly a “demonstration” school.
 It embodies all the principles of children’s growth and learning derived from Bank Street’s philosophy of progressive education and embodies the “ideal” representation of that philosophy in action.
 Thus, the School is the standard by which the College evaluates and attempts to improve education in other schools, particularly New York City public schools and school systems across the country.